Basidiobolus ranarum

 Basidiobolus ranarum is a filamentous fungus with worldwide distribution.
 The fungus was first isolated by Eidam in 1886.
 It can saprophytically live in the intestines of mainly cold-blooded vertebrates and on decaying fruits and soil.
 The fungus prefers glucose as a carbon source and grows rapidly at room temperature.
 Basidiobolus ranarum is also known as a cause of subcutaneous zygomycosis, usually causing granulomatous infections on a host's limbs.
 Infections are generally geographically limited to tropical and subtropical regions such as East and West Africa.
 Subcutaneous zygomycosis caused by B. ranarum is a rare disease and predominantly affects children and males.
 Common subcutaneous zygomycosis shows characteristic features and is relatively easy to be diagnosed; while, certain rare cases might show non-specific clinical features that might pose a difficulty on its identification.
-Although disease caused by this fungus is known to resolve spontaneously on its own although there are a number of treatments available.
+Although disease caused by this fungus is known to resolve spontaneously on its own, there are a number of treatments available.